Skip to main content

 • If household income was $30,000 or less last year: Ask the county assessor about the additional homestead exemption.

-• If you were age 65 or older on January 1: Compare your household income to your county’s 2026 senior freeze limit.
+• If you were age 65 or older on January 1: Compare your prior-year gross household income to your county’s senior freeze limit.

-• If your lender pays taxes from escrow: Save copies of every approval and call the mortgage company after the exemption posts so the escrow amount can be corrected.
+• If your lender pays taxes from escrow: Save copies of every approval.
+After the exemption posts, call the mortgage company and ask for a new escrow review.

 What Oklahoma property-tax help really looks like

 Start with the basic homestead exemption.
-In Oklahoma, relief usually stacks.
-The homestead exemption removes value before the bill is calculated and puts qualified homestead property under the 3% annual limit on fair cash value increases.
-Then, if income is low enough, the additional homestead exemption removes more value.
+In Oklahoma, relief often stacks.
+The homestead exemption removes assessed value before the bill is calculated.
+It also puts qualified homestead property under the 3% annual limit on fair cash value increases.
+Then, if income is low enough, the additional homestead exemption removes more assessed value.
 If you are 65 or older and under your county limit, the senior valuation freeze can lock the home’s fair cash value.
-If income is extremely low, the state credit/refund may return part of the tax after it is paid.
+If income is very low, the state credit/refund may return part of the tax after it is paid.

 Know the words.
 An exemption lowers the taxable value before the bill is figured.
 A freeze locks or limits the property value used for taxes, but does not freeze the tax bill itself.
-A circuit-breaker is income-based help after taxes are paid; Oklahoma’s version is the Form 538-H credit/refund, which helps when property tax is more than 1% of household income.
-A deferral postpones payment to later, and as of March 2026 we could not verify a broad statewide senior deferral program on the Oklahoma Tax Commission’s current forms page or ad valorem pages.
+A circuit-breaker is income-based help after taxes are paid.
+Oklahoma’s version is the property tax credit/refund, which helps when property tax is more than 1% of household income.
+A deferral postpones payment until later.
+As of May 6, 2026, we could not verify a broad statewide senior deferral program on the current Oklahoma Tax Commission forms page or state ad valorem pages.

 Relief type Who it usually helps How it works Where to apply

-Homestead exemption Owners who live in the home as a primary residence Removes value from the tax calculation and puts qualified homestead property under the 3% valuation cap County assessor on Form 921
+Homestead exemption Owners who live in the home as a primary residence Removes assessed value from the tax calculation and helps limit yearly value increases County assessor using Form 921

-Additional homestead exemption Lower-income homeowners Removes another $1,000 of assessed value County assessor on Form 994
+Additional homestead exemption Lower-income homeowners Removes another $1,000 of assessed value County assessor using Form 994

-Senior valuation freeze Age 65+ homeowners under the county income cap Locks the home’s fair cash value, but not the tax bill County assessor on Form 994
+Senior valuation freeze Age 65+ homeowners under the county income cap Locks the home’s fair cash value, but not the tax bill County assessor using Form 994

-Property tax credit/refund Very-low-income seniors or totally disabled homeowners Refund or credit for tax paid above 1% of household income, up to $200 Oklahoma Tax Commission on Form 538-H
+Property tax credit/refund Very-low-income seniors or totally disabled homeowners Credit or refund for tax paid above 1% of household income, up to $200 Oklahoma Tax Commission using Form 538-H

-Statewide senior deferral No broad statewide program verified Do not wait for a state postponement program that is not published on current OTC pages Use local exemptions, appeals, and county payment deadlines instead
+Statewide senior deferral No broad statewide program verified Do not wait for a state postponement program that is not published on current OTC pages Use local exemptions, appeals, and county payment rules instead

 Key facts older homeowners should know first